Timberwolves vs. Grizzlies prediction, odds, time: 2026 NBA picks for Monday, Feb. 2

-Timberwolves vs. Grizzlies odds, prediction, spread, time: 2026 NBA picks for Monday, Feb.
+Timberwolves vs. Grizzlies odds, prediction, line, time: 2026 NBA picks for Monday, Feb.
 2 from proven model

 SportsLine's model reveals its Minnesota Timberwolves vs. Memphis Grizzlies NBA picks today

 Tipoff is at 7:30 p.m.
 ET from FedExForum in Memphis, Tenn.
 The Grizzlies did win the earlier matchup this season in December.
-Minnesota is a 7.5-point favorite in the Grizzlies vs. Timberwolves odds, while the over/under is 229.5.
+Minnesota is a 6.5-point favorite in the Grizzlies vs. Timberwolves odds, while the over/under is 229.5.
+The Wolves are at -231 on the money line, while the Grizz are listed at +189.
 Before making any Timberwolves vs. Grizzlies picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: